SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - other(object) Another object to compare against

+## hub_id
+The portal ID of your HubSpot account.

 ## hublblog
 Boilerplate blog markup

 ## hubldoc
 Boilerplate html/HubL document

+## hubspot_analytics_tracking_code
+Includes the analytics tracking code.
+This tag is not necessary, because standard_footer_includes, already renders the tracking code.

 ## if
 Returns a basic if statement